EconometricsLibrary/EconometricsLibrary.github.io/index.md

 This is meant to be a community project, so your contributions are welcome.
-We need people to edit and review the ongoing *Core Econometrics Text*, please go to [its homepage](/core) for more information if you are interested.
+We need people to edit and review the ongoing *Core Econometrics* text, please go to [its homepage](/core) for more information if you are interested.
 We would also be elated to help anyone working on their own free and open access text—just email the mailing list for more information.

-The project mailing list is <econometricslibrary@librelist.com> and is for discussion of both the Econometrics Free Library Project in general and the Core Econometrics Text.
+The project mailing list is <econometricslibrary@librelist.com> and is for discussion of both the Econometrics Free Library Project in general and the *Core Econometrics* text.
 Please email the list if you have questions or find errors in any of the texts; the [Librelist homepage][i] has more information about this process.
 Please note that your first email subscribes you to the list but is discarded.